 Subscribers to CLAYflix get hundreds of hours high-quality clay instruction videos professionally produced with some of the top ceramic artists working in the field.
 Every month, new videos are added.
 You can think of it like the Netflix of instruction for clay artists and workers.
 The difference is that a user can subscribe to a single video for $2.97 per month, or $8.97 for the whole collection.

 It’s where ceramic artists can go to learn techniques for making glaze recipes, stamping, molding, sculpting and more.
+In fact, they’ve recently started inviting artists to submit their own videos.
 It’s a total on-demand source of how-to videos, and the archive is robust.
 As mentioned, when purchased alone, an all-access subscription to CLAYflicks is $8.97 per month.
-The number of people who purchase a single video is nearly equal to the number of people who subscribe to CLAYflicks.

-Countryside Network offers a niche store for homesteaders.
+Countryside Network is one publisher that offers a huge niche store for homesteaders.
 Their store includes almost 300 books on topics from animal health to beekeeping to cooking, gardening, sheep and soapmaking.
 If you’re interested in topics surrounding homesteading, then Countryside aims to provide you with access to this niche of books in their shop.
-Products are organized by format (books, DVDs, eBooks, etc.) and by topic.
-You might ask how they compete with Amazon, but Countryside doesn’t need to because they leverage their massive email list to sell these products.
-They also include healthy-sized product descriptions to help get ranked in search engines.
-The titles in their store are split between their own titles and those of third parties that they think their readers will enjoy.
-Prices range from $3 to $79 but most are in the $25 range.

-The Country Living Fair, which celebrated its 10th anniversary last year, brings in more than 25,000 visitors every year, along with more than 200 vendors from 25 different states.
+If this were two years ago, we’d be talking about live events, like The Country Living Fair, which brings in more than 25,000 visitors every year, along with more than 200 vendors from 25 different states.
 Guests to this event get to sample artisanal foods, purchase hand-crafted furniture, attend cooking demonstrations, and meet the editors of Country Living, among other activities.
-Attendees engage using the hashtag #CLFair at the event and share their favorite finds using the hashtag #CLFairFinds.

 All three of these ancillary media platforms offer the publishers above an opportunity to diversify their revenue streams and give their subscribers new ways to engage with their brand and products.